stccenter/Satellite2Map/README.md

 #### **IV Download the data**
 1. Click the [link](LINKHERE) and download the input data.
-2. Place the downloaded "maps_256.npc" file inside Satellite2Map folder
+2. Place the downloaded "maps.tar.npc" file inside Satellite2Map folder
+3. Rename the path in chunk 3 according to the new path location.

 #### **V - Run the notebook**
 Now, we are all set to run the Jupyter notebook.